joelmoxley/founder-playbook/III. Market + Customer/01 - Customer Discovery/01 - Content - ICorps Customer Discovery/md/03 - Steve Blank - ARPAE Tech To Market.pptx.md

-15 MIN READ || This presentation by Steve Blank, the thought leader behind the Lean Startup approach, walks through the pitfalls of developing a buisness as startup, and specifically higlights how startup operations and purpose differ tfrom those of a large coproration in that startups are searching for a new business model while corporations are executing known plans.
+This presentation by Steve Blank, the thought leader behind the Lean Startup approach, walks through the pitfalls of developing a buisness as startup, and specifically higlights how startup operations and purpose differ tfrom those of a large coproration in that startups are searching for a new business model while corporations are executing known plans.
 The deck also includes a range of exmaples from a hardtech startup to corporate initiatives.

 Credit: [Steve Blank](www.steveblank.com)